 Miami’s rental market trends are a bit better than the rest of the country.

-This means that Miami’s market is slightly better than the national average.
-Still, in a city of this size, keep in mind that your experience will vary depending on what area of the city you’re looking in.
+This means that Miami’s real estate market is slightly better than the national average.
+Still, in a city of this size, keep in mind that your experience will vary depending on which area of the city you’re looking to live in.

-This suburb is located a convenient 6 miles from Miami proper and boasts great golf courses, gardens, art installations, and high-end shopping.
-Still, these perks come at the cost of a roughly $735,000 average house cost.
+This suburb is located just 6 miles from Miami proper and boasts great golf courses, gardens, art installations, and high-end shopping.
+Still, these perks come at a housing cost of around $1.2 million.

 Doral has tons of shops, businesses, and has a bustling import/export industry because of its proximity to the airport.
-It also boasts a more reasonable average housing cost of around $322,000.
-In fact, CNN Money ranked Doral as the 51st “best place to live and launch.”
+It also boasts a more reasonable average housing cost of $508,253.

 - LIV Miami is one of the greatest clubs in the entire world, so famous that both Kanye and Drake have sung about it in their songs.
 This place plays host to the world’s greatest DJs, and it’s on par with the mega-clubs you’ll find in Vegas.

-- Other than LIV, there is no shortage of world class clubs for music and dancing.
+- Other than LIV, there is no shortage of world-class clubs for music and dancing.
 E11EVEN, STORY, and SPACE.
 These places aren’t cheap though!
-Drinks can run you as much as $10 or $20, so be prepared to drop a Franklin or two each time you roll up.
+Drinks are pricey, so prepare yourself.

 - If you’re not in the mood to be dropping Benjamins, check out The Broken Shaker.
 It’s a chill cocktail bar, and you can take a walk down Ocean Drive to end the night at Wet Willies in South Beach.